-We spent a wonderful weekend in Seville last February and totally fell in love with it – gorgeous weather, beautiful (instagrammable) buildings, delicious food and surprisingly low prices!
+We spent a wonderful weekend in Seville last February.
+I totally fell in love with it – gorgeous weather, beautiful (instagrammable) buildings, delicious food and surprisingly low prices!
 It really is the perfect winter getaway.
 Almost a year later, it seems many of our friends are following our footsteps to the Spanish city.

-Rather than repeat my favourite parts of the trip, I thought I’d mix things up and rank the sights according to your most liked Instagram shots!
+Rather than repeat my favourite parts of the trip, I thought I’d mix things up.
+So here’s my ranking of the sights according to your most liked Instagram shots!

 Torre del Oro